joninvski/android_intent_explicit_implicit_example/README.md

 When the explicit button is clicked:

-    // TODO - Create a new intent to launch the ExplicitlyLoadedActivity // class Intent intent = new Intent(ihis, ExplicitlyLoadedActivity.class);
+    // TODO - Create a new intent to launch the ExplicitlyLoadedActivity Intent intent = new Intent(this, ExplicitlyLoadedActivity.class);

-    // TODO - Start an Activity using that intent and the request code // defined above startActivityForResult(intent, GET_TEXT_REQUEST_CODE);
+    // TODO - Start an Activity using that intent and the request code startActivityForResult(intent, GET_TEXT_REQUEST_CODE);